 |- Providing Feedback|

-The TEP is a comprehensive overhaul of San Francisco’s transit network that will make Muni more efficient, reliable, safe, and comfortable for its 700,000 daily passengers.
-In conjunction with other Muni programs, the TEP is a blueprint for improving mobility for all residents while making Muni a great transportation choice for residents and visitors alike.
+The TEP was an in-depth planning process that has helped to inform and develop a comprehensive overhaul of San Francisco’s transit network, which will make Muni more efficient, reliable, safe, and comfortable for its 700,000 daily passengers.
+In conjunction with other Muni programs, the TEP built the blueprint for improving mobility for all residents while making Muni a great transportation choice for residents and visitors alike.
 The TEP includes two categories of implementation tools to modernize Muni: 1) "Rapid" Proposals (or Travel Time Reduction Proposals), and 2) Network Service and Route Changes.
 In addition, the TEP proposes to improve the customer experience by updating maps and investing in new signage to clearly communicate route information.
-Some of the many improvements include:
+Some of the many improvements identified and informed by the TEP include:

 |- Better reliability and on-time performance||- More user-friendly customer experiences|